Carers UK

 Carers UK is the main membership charity in the United Kingdom for carers.
 It was formed by the merger of two existing voluntary organisations on 14 May 1988.
 Originally constituted as Carers National Association, it was renamed Carers UK in 2001.

-Charitable purposes
+Purpose

 Carers UK provides information to carers and leads campaigns to improve carers' rights and tackle inequality.
 It has been instrumental in securing the first ever legal rights for carers.
 These include :